 When Harber retired as Mail and Guardian editor after 12 years, Archbishop Desmond Tutu spoke at his farewell: “I want to pay a very warm tribute to Anton Harber whom I first met when he was reporting on the Eloff Commission for the Rand Daily Mail 1982/3 … It would be common cause to say he has gone on to be an outstanding innovative and courageous journalist producing a newspaper held in very high regard round the world for its independence and fearless speaking of the truth without fear or favour.”

 In 1996, Harber helped put together a consortium to bid for privatised radio licences, a group which was the only one to win two licences.
-In March 1997, Harber was appointed CEO of Kagiso Broadcasting, owners of a number of media interests, and in October 1997 an executive director of Kagiso Media Limited, listed on the JSE.
+In March 1997, Harber was appointed CEO of Kagiso Broadcasting, and in October 1997 an executive director of Kagiso Media Limited, listed on the JSE.
 He served as a member of the boards of East Coast Radio (Pty) Ltd, Jacaranda 94.2fm (Pty) Ltd; Ofm (Pty) Ltd, Systems Publishers (Pty) Ltd, Radmark (Pty) Ltd and Kagiso Exhibitions (Pty) Ltd.

 Harber has also been involved in television production, as executive producer of the SABC series Ordinary People, and as co-creator, writer and executive producer of the SABC drama series Hard Copy.